oracle/docker-images/OracleWebCenterContent/dockerfiles/README.md

 Create an environment file `webcenter.env.list` file, to define the parameters.

 Update the parameters inside `webcenter.env.list` as per your local setup.
-Please note: all parameters mentioned below are manadatory and shouldn't be omitted or, left blank.
+Please note: all parameters mentioned below are manadatory and must not be omitted or left blank.

 ```
 #Database Configuration